 - For the crispiest results, I like to air fry the potatoes cut side down in a single layer.
 Depending on the size of your air fryer, this may mean air frying the potatoes in two batches or halving the recipe.
 If you want to air fry them all in one batch, you can overlap the potatoes.
 Just make sure you shake the basket a few times during cooking.

-- For the best flavour, use grated parmesan cheese instead of pre-shredded or the powdered parmesan cheese.
+- For the best flavor, use grated parmesan cheese instead of pre-shredded or the powdered parmesan cheese.

 - Make sure your baby potatoes are all roughly the same size so they cook evenly and at the same rate.
 Larger potato pieces will take longer to cook.